vrokad/build-guide/topic/k2c-qli-build-ga/build_qsc_cli.rst

          qsc-cli flash --workspace-path <workspace path> --list-buildflavor

    .. note::
-      - To find the `<serial number>`, run the following command on the host machine:
+      - To find the `<serial number>`, run the following command on the host computer:

         .. container:: nohighlight